coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 Then, open the newly created solution file located here: `build\spi_analyzer.sln`

+## Use

+1. Copy `libenrichable_spi_analyzer.so` to your Saleae Logic search path (see https://support.saleae.com/faq/technical-faq/setting-up-developer-directory for more detail) and restart Saleae Logic.
+2. From the Analyzers menu, select "SPI (Enrichable)".
+3. Configure the Analyzer as you would normally, but fill-in a value for "Enrichment Script".
+   If you do not already have such a script, read below;
+   they are very easy to write.
+4. Begin capturing data!

 ## Protocol

 See the "examples" directory for some basic examples of functional scripts, and if your language of choice is Python, see the "Python Module" section below.

-All interaction between your script and Saleae is over stdin and stdout.
+All interaction between your script and Saleae Logic is over stdin and stdout.
-During different phases of data processing, different types of messages will be received by your script from Saleae.
-All messages must be replied to with at least one line of output; that line may be empty if you have no desire to handle the received message type.
+During different phases of data processing, different types of messages will be received by your script from Saleae Logic.
+All messages must be replied to with at least one line of output, but that line may be empty if you have no desire to handle the received message type.

 ### Bubbles

 ![Bubbles](https://s3-us-west-2.amazonaws.com/coddingtonbear-public/github/saleae-enrichable-spi-analyzer/bubbles_2.png)

-For each frame found by Saleae, your script will receive on stdin the following tab-delimited fields ending with a newline character:
+For each frame found by Saleae Logic, your script will receive on stdin the following tab-delimited fields ending with a newline character:

 * "bubble"
 * frame index: A hexadecimal integer indicating this frame's index.